 Methods that execute specific queries against the SQLite database for the ARN table.
-This supports the policy_sentry query functionality

-'''

-policy_sentry.querying.arns.get_arn_type_details (db_session, service, name)

-Get details about a resource ARN type name in JSON format. yo. stuff.
+This supports the policy_sentry query functionality policy_sentry.querying.arns.get_arn_type_details (db_session, service, name) Get details about a resource ARN type name in JSON format.

-more.

-'''

-- db_session SQLAlchemy database session object - service An AWS service prefix, like s3 or kms - name The name of a resource type, like bucket or object policy_sentry.querying.arns.get_arn_types_for_service (db_session, service) Get a list of available ARN short names per AWS service.
+- db_session SQLAlchemy database session object - service An AWS service prefix, like s3 or kms - name The name of a resource type, like bucket or object.
+To get details on ALL arns in a service, specify "" here.